About this course

 After completing the course, you will be able to

-• verify and validate your program.
+• validate your program.

 • understand different solution concepts such as classical, weak, and entropy solutions.